zashwood/pni_bootcamp_2019/computing/README.md

 Notes from the hands-on lab running slurm jobs on the spock cluster:

-Some prerequiesites:
+Some prerequisites:
-- PNI account so can ssh into scotty interactive server and spock cluster
+- PNI account so can ssh into scotty interactive server and Spock cluster
 - Know how to get around in the Terminal.app on Mac and Putty or other ssh terminal program on PC (For PC I recommend installing the official Github command-line client program which installs a bash shell for PC)
 - To find Terminal program on Mac, easiest way is to hit Command-Space and type "Terminal" then enter